lifefighter581/alifiroozi-Rap-1/README.md

 # alifiroozi-Rap-1
 first action in github
 Welcome to my first public repository! 🎉
-This is a simple Python project that shows a **random programming quote** each time you run it.
+This is a simple Python project that shows a **random programming quote** each time you run it

 ---